hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 The limited mode is useful in production environments.
 Once it is enabled:

 - Only the admin can register roles
 - Only the DAO's Timelock contract can issue carbon offsets and REC tokens.
+- Offset and REC tokens can only be issued to the admin.
-Emissions audits tokens can be issued as usual by emissions auditors.
+- Emissions audits tokens can be issued as usual by emissions auditors.
-- Tokens can only be issued to the admin
 - Only the admin can transfer tokens
 - Once transferred from the admin to a recipient, they are immediately retired in the recipient's account.